Njibi/tempconv/README.md

-          TEMPERATURE CONVERTER FOR COS101 GROUP WORK
+## TEMPERATURE CONVERTER FOR COS101 GROUP WORK

-GROUP MEMBERS
+### GROUP MEMBERS
-1 ABDULLAHI UMAR NJIBI  BHU/23/04/05/0122
+- ABDULLAHI UMAR NJIBI  BHU/23/04/05/0122
-2 IGBANA SOLOMON TERSOO BHU/23/04/09/0087
+- IGBANA SOLOMON TERSOO BHU/23/04/09/0087
-3 JERIMIAH OLADOYIN BHU/23/05/10/0020
+- JERIMIAH OLADOYIN BHU/23/05/10/0020
-4
+- ANDREW GWONG DANG  BHU/23/04/05/0119

-              HOW WE DID THE TEMPERATURE CONVERTER
+## HOW WE DID THE TEMPERATURE CONVERTER
-We used VScode as our IDE, imported necessary modules from tkinter
+We used VScode as our IDE, and imported necessary modules from 'tkinter' library, python was the language used.
+The interface was designed using tkinter

+## PURPOSE
+The purpose of this code is to create a simple temperature converter using Tkinter.
+It allows the user to input a temperature, select the conversion type (Celsius to Fahrenheit or Fahrenheit to Celsius), and then displays the converted temperature when the "Convert" button is clicked.

+### FUNCTIONS
+- convert_temperature(): This function retrieves the temperature entered by the user, performs the conversion based on the selected option, and updates the result label with the converted temperature.
+It also handles errors if the entered value is not a valid number or if an invalid option is selected.